 You can skip this step altogether and take the train from Naples to Bari.
 There aren’t direct trains, and the best one has a change in Caserta.

-Day 9 – Head over to Bari
+Day 9 – Head to Bari

 Bari is roughly one hour away from Matera if you choose to drive there.